Botox in San Diego

 Botulinum Toxin Type A is the specific purified version of this organism that is used for the treatments.
 You will see this treatment marketed under different names like Botox, Dysport, Xeomin, Jeuveau,.
 They are each marketed by different companies throughout the world.
 The main difference is the potency of the toxin in these treatments.

 There is a FDA warning issued for this treatment as the toxin could possibly spread to other areas after it is injected.
 In 2009, there were a few people who died from Botox injections, prompting the FDA to issue this warning.
 However, the drug is still deemed safe if it is administered by a licensed cosmetic or medical professional.
 The medical professional will know which dosage amount of the toxin is safe to inject.
 This is why most patients who receive Botox injections will never develop any medical problems or diseases.
 In fact, there are no experienced side effects.
+When it comes to Botox in San Diego, you are in good hands with Allurant Medical.

 The Botox injection process is not difficult for a professional to perform.
 When the Botulinum toxin A is purified, it looks like an extremely white powder which is mixed with a saline solution before injection in order to simplify the process for the practitioner.